RoBOPPics/BB/_pages/robot-manual.md

 The Kickstarter launch is currently planned for Summer or Fall of 2023.

+For the most up to date news on the BallBOPPer hardware, see the <a href="https://roboppics.com/blogs/news">News Section</a> on the RoBOPPics web site.

 The final documentation for the Kickstarter version of the BallBOPPer will be found here at the same time that the first set of robots are shipped to players.

   <nav class="pagination">